-- Increase in earthquakes: “And there will be famines, pestilences, and earthquakes in various places” (Matthew 24:7).
-There have been earthquakes at times throughout human history.
-But Christ’s specific mention of them in the context of end-time events shows that earthquakes will be a much more notable, frequent phenomenon.
+- Increase in famines, disease epidemics and earthquakes: “And there will be famines, pestilences, and earthquakes in various places” (Matthew 24:7).
+There have been food shortages, pandemics and earthquakes at times throughout human history.
+But Christ’s specific mention of them in the context of end-time events shows that they will become a much more notable, frequent phenomenon.

 - Ability to view an event around the world: Revelation 11:3-11 reveals that shortly before Christ returns, His “two witnesses”—who will testify to the world from Jerusalem for 42 months (3½ years)—will be killed.
 “Then those from the peoples, tribes, tongues and nations will see their dead bodies three-and-a-half days” (verse 9).
 For people all around the world to view this, the technology will need to already exist.
 Not only is this now possible, most of us now see images from other nations daily via satellites.